-To situate myself in the ongoing colonization of North America, I am a settler of Breton, Italian, Irish-Québecois and Colombian heritage who was born and currently lives in Montréal / Tiohtiá:ke, the unceded territory of the Kanien’kehá:ka nation, traditionally the meeting ground between many nations.
+To situate them* in the current colonization of North America, Gersande is of Breton, Italian, Irish-Quebec and Colombian origin and was born and lives in Montreal/Tiohtiá:ke, the unceded territory of the Kanien'kehá:ka nation, traditionally the meeting place between many nations.

 Highlighting some of my recent work over the past few years.
 For a more complete resume, do get in touch.